knightsUCF/CarRacing/Log.md

 * saving unlocked cars to profile (Google + Apple will need different save functionality)

-* a few test environments to test how we are geenrating random chunks
+* a few test environments to test how we are generating random chunks, we can just have different colored cubes on the sidelines to test

 * what else?

 * monetization (study asset code)

+* opposite traffic

 Play the asset prototypes and determine further what is missing.